Tenants' Rights in Minnesota

 You can challenge a rent increase in 3 situations as follows

-1. The landlord raised rent to retaliate against you for exercising your rights (see page 30)
+- The landlord raised rent to retaliate against you for exercising your rights (see Legal Action and Retaliation in Chapter 6.
+Lead Poisoning)

 If any of the above situations are true, you do not have to pay the increased rent.
 Also, if you think your rent went up because of discrimination, contact the Minnesota Human Rights Department or your local civil rights department to file a complaint.